Perelandric/Golific/README.md

 ###Safety
  - **Is it still possible to use a value of the base (struct) type in place of one of the variants?**
-  - Technically yes, however the variants for each enum use a struct type with a `value` field that has a unique identifier appended to it, i.e. `value_1cn7iw6qxr8ad`, so substituting a base value would be cumbersome and never accidental.
+  - Technically yes, however the variants for each enum use a struct type with a `value` field that has a unique identifier appended to it, e.g. `value_1cn7iw6qxr8ad`, so substituting a base value would be cumbersome and never accidental.
  - **Are the new unique identifiers used in the variants' structs generated every time `generate` is run?**
   - Yes.
 A pseudo-random number is used with a time-based seed, so it is non-deterministic.
  - **Is it possible to overwrite one variant with another from the same enum?**